 Table of Contents

-The upper section passes through the Frank Church River of No Return Wilderness, and the lower section creates the southern boundary of the Gospel-Hump Wilderness.
-Five “forks” of the river – the Upper Main, Main, Lower Main, Middle Fork and the South Fork – are considered runnable in rafts, kayaks, canoes and drift boats.
+The Salmon River, a gem of Idaho, effortlessly carves its path through the Frank Church River of No Return Wilderness.
+Its lower segment further delineates the southern border of the Gospel-Hump Wilderness.
+Boating enthusiasts often marvel at the five “forks” of the river – the Upper Main, Main, Lower Main, Middle Fork, and the South Fork – each one offering unique challenges and excitement for rafters, kayakers, canoeists, and drift boat users.

-Here are a few outfitters to choose from when planning your whitewater rafting, kayaking or fly-fishing trip down the Salmon River:
+Planning to undertake this adventure?
+Here are a few reputable outfitters to help you plan your unforgettable boating trip down the Salmon River:

 Idaho River Adventures